 Soft Menstrual Cup Disadvantages

 There is one major disadvantage to soft menstrual cups and that’s how it can be a bit more difficult to insert than a firm cup.
 The stiffer ones just “pop” into place once you put them into your vaginal canal.

 However, the softer cups often require a bit of wiggling around in order to get them to fully open because they don’t just pop.
 You might have to turn them one full rotation clockwise, then one full rotation counterclockwise in order to get them to seal.

 Even though the FemmyCycle may take a wee bit of fiddling to get it inserted correctly, most people find that it’s not really a big deal.

 For more details, have a look at our handy menstrual cup firmness chart:

 FemmyCycle Menstrual Cup Pros:

-- The teen model has one of the smallest diameters, making it an excellent choice for teens, or smaller women, especially those who have not had sexual intercourse.
+- The teen model has one of the smallest diameters of menstrual cups on the market today.
+This makes it an excellent choice for teens, or smaller people, especially those who have not had sexual intercourse.

 - For those who’ve figured out how to insert it correctly, it really doesn’t leak.

-- It stays firmly in place, unlike some of the other cups which can shift around.
+- It stays firmly in place due to the unique bell-shape, unlike some of the other cups which can shift around.